| Welcome to the

 experiences with friends.
 We're now the country's number

-one advocate of fall turkey hunting.
-From teaching young
+one advocate of fall turkey hunting and of teaching

-hunters the secrets of the art, to sharing experiences
+young hunters the secrets of the art.
+Your support

-this club's continued development and help us influence
+insures this club's continued development and will help

-fish & game rules and legislation on behalf of all
+us influence fish & game rules and legislation on

-changing the rules, by influencing states to allow dogs
+instrumental in changing the rules to allow dogs in 8

 |